The Dead Zone (film): Development

 Boam abandoned King's parallel story structure for The Dead Zone's screenplay, turning the plot into separate episodes.
 Boam told writer Tim Lucas in 1983, "King's book is longer than it needed to be.
 The novel sprawls and it's episodic.
 What I did was use that episodic quality, because I saw The Dead Zone as a triptych."
 His script was revised and condensed four times by Cronenberg, who eliminated large portions of the novel's story, including plot points about Johnny Smith having a brain tumor.

 Cronenberg, Boam, and Hill had script meetings to revise the screenplay page by page.
 Boam's "triptych" in the screenplay surrounds three acts: the introduction of Johnny Smith before his car accident and after he awakes from a coma, a story about Smith assisting a sheriff in tracking down the Castle Rock Killer, and finally Johnny deciding to confront the politician Stillson.
 Boam said he enjoyed writing character development for Smith, having him struggle with the responsibility of his psychic abilities, and ultimately giving up his life for the greater good.
 "It was this theme that made me like the book, and I particularly enjoyed discovering it in what was essentially a genre piece, a work of exploitation," he said.
 In Boam's first draft of the screenplay, Johnny does not die at the end, but rather has a vision about the Castle Rock Killer, who is still alive and escaped from prison.
 Cronenberg insisted that this "trick ending" be revised.
 Boam submitted the final draft of the screenplay on November 8, 1982.

+Boam stated that Donen wanted the film to be told from an outside point of view while Cronenberg wanted it from Johnny's perspective.
 King is reported to have told Cronenberg that the changes the director and Boam made to the story "improved and intensified the power of the narrative."

 Before Christopher Walken was cast as Johnny Smith, Bill Murray was considered for the role as it was King's first choice.
 Cronenberg initially wanted Nicholas Campbell to portray Johnny, but the director wound up casting him as the Castle Rock Killer instead.
 Cronenberg also wanted Hal Holbrook to portray Sheriff Bannerman but De Laurentiis objected.